 Yes, it is located in 86753 Möttingen, Krumme Gwand 2.
 Here is a map (Google Maps): https://goo.gl/maps/Y6geSSrYDQq

-2) How about warranty if something is malfunctioning or arrived damaged?
+2) How about warranty if something is malfunctioning or arrives damaged?

 Our terms and conditions in English language can be found here.
-The warranty is one year, if something is defect you should inform us within 7 days.
-If something arrives damaged and it's very likely that it happened during the transport (e.g. the parcel is damaged) the transportation agency is responsible.
-However - please inform us and we'll take it from there.
+The warranty is one year; you should inform us within seven days if something is defective.
+The transportation agency is responsible if something arrives damaged, and it likely happened during the transport (e.g., the parcel is damaged).
+However - please inform us, and we'll take it from there.

 Question about ordering online:

 You can choose from various payment methods (like PayPal, credit card, and bank transfer) during checkout.
 Credit card payments cannot be processed manually, only online during checkout through Secupay.